Saurav-Ganguly/Archimate/readme.md

 ## Overview

-Archonism provides architects and firms with a dedicated tool to manage the lifecycle of their projects efficiently.
+Archimate provides architects and firms with a dedicated tool to manage the lifecycle of their projects efficiently.
 It centralizes project information, client details, financial data (quotes, invoices, expenses), and project files, making day-to-day operations smoother and more organized.
 The primary target platform is Android.

 ## Key Features